Is Now a Good Time to Sell a Home in Montgomery County? (2026 Data)

 The dominant reason is mortgage rate lock-in.
 Homeowners who bought or refinanced at 3–4% interest rates are reluctant to sell, become buyers again, and take on a mortgage at today's rates.
 As a result, the pool of homes competing with yours is historically small.

-Active listings did rise 21.5% year over year, but that needs context: they rose from a very low base, and the county still sits at just 1.58 months of supply — compared to the 4–6 months that signals a balanced market.
+The county still sits at just 1.81 months of supply — compared to the 4–6 months that signals a balanced market.
+The rate lock effect is loosening slightly, but not enough to materially ease competition.

-In practical terms: if no new homes came to market starting today, buyers in Montgomery County would exhaust every available listing in less than seven weeks.
+In practical terms: if no new homes came to market starting today, buyers in Montgomery County would exhaust every available listing in under eight weeks.

 That scarcity creates pricing leverage for sellers.
-It does not mean you can list at any price and expect bidding wars — buyers have become more discerning, and the days on market figure (26 days in February 2026, up from 10 in early 2025) reflects that.
-Overpriced homes now sit.
-Correctly priced homes still move.
+It does not mean you can list at any price and expect bidding wars — buyers have become more discerning.
+But the median days on market is 10 days in March 2026, and correctly priced homes are going under contract in under a week.
+Overpriced homes sit.
+Correctly priced homes sell fast.

 The key takeaway: your competition is thin, but your pricing still matters more than it did two or three years ago.